ahp-electronics/xc-firmware/README.md

 parameter HAS_PSU = 0;			//Has this device a software PSU? parameter HAS_CUMULATIVE_ONLY = 0;	//Has this device not on-edge counting? parameter BAUD_RATE = 57600;		//Communication port baud rate
-parameter WORD_WIDTH = 1;		//Word width (greater than 1 when using ADC - must be in sync with the ADC ramp generator) parameter USE_UART = 1;			//Use UART or SPI communication?
+parameter WORD_WIDTH = 1;		//Word width (greater than 1 when using ADC - must be in sync with the ADC ramp gener parameter BINARY = 0;		//use binary packet transmission instead of ASCII parameter USE_UART = 1;			//Use UART or SPI communication? parameter USE_SOFT_CLOCK = 1;			//Limit usage of gated clocks
 ```

 The generated SVF file can be downloaded to the device using urJTAG http://urjtag.org/